YouTube MARKETING BONUSES [FREE]

 Tip From An Expert

-They give us a lot of creative control. — Adriana Brauckmann (The Pre-Nup and Love Stories TV)
+They give us a lot of creative control.”

-When I asked Adriana about how her collaboration with David's Bridal and their parent company worked, she shared that the marketing department lets her and the other influencers they work with be true to who they are.
+– Adriana Brauckmann, speaking about how collaborations like with David’s Bridal allows her and the other influencers they work with be true to who they are, a key to successful influencer partnerships.

 13) What I’ve Learned